camunda/camunda/docs/src/operate-user-guide/resolve-incidents-update-variables.md

-# Resolve Incidents And Update Variables
+# Resolve Incidents & Update Variables

 Every workflow instance created for the workflow model used in the Getting Started tutorial requires an `orderValue` so that the XOR gateway evaluation will happen properly.